 We are Roslyn Code Club, a club at Roslyn High School that takes pride in teaching the new generation all about coding.
 Last year, we held our first 12-hour hackathon, Roslyn Local Hack Day 2017 with over 40 students.
 This year, we’re bringing it back with a bigger and better event.

-Now dubbed Roslyn Code Overload, on February 9th, from 9am to 9pm, we will be hosting over a 100 students from across the tri-state area.
+Now dubbed Roslyn Code Overload, on February 9th, from 9am to 9pm, we will be hosting over 50 students from across the tri-state area.
 Students of various skill sets and coding levels will come together to collaborate intensively on various projects, ranging from websites to mobile apps, and compete for prizes.

 A hackathon is best described as a coding and design marathon where teams come together to build a unique solution to a problem within 12 hours.

 That's okay!
 We'll have plenty of workshops and mentors that can teach you.

 All high school students are invited to attend, but must have an adult chaperone with them.
 See below for details.

 Nothing!
 The event is free to all students thanks to Roslyn Code Club and our sponsors.

 Nope!
 Some show up with ideas in mind and teams formed while others don’t.
 We’ll have plenty of activities for you to form teams/ideas.

 You should bring your laptop, phone, chargers, and anything else you may need for your project.